sajswl/encryptonize-core/encryption-service/README.md

 All configuration options are documented in the example configuration [`scripts/dev-config.toml`](sripts/dev-config.toml).
 All configuration options can be overwritten by a corresponding environment variable.
-For example, the hostname for the object storage can be overwritten by setting `ECTNZ_OBJECTSTORAGE_URL`.
+For example, the URL for the object storage can be overwritten by setting `ECTNZ_OBJECTSTORAGE_URL`.

 To modify the various `make` targets, modify the configuration in [`scripts/dev-config.toml`](sripts/dev-config.toml).
 Note that for the docker-compose setup, some